massimo-zaniboni/asterisell-v5/doc/manual/topics/configuration/bundle-rate-specification-language.md

   schedule-at: 00:00:00
   # (optional) schedule at hh:mm:ss, of the new rating-frame day.

-  #
-  # Mandatory Bundle Rate Grouping Options
-  #

   apply-for-each: [list of price-category]
   # This bundle-rate is applied to organizations/extensions
-  # with a direct assignment to this specified price-categories.
+  # with an explicit assignment to this specified price-categories.
   #
   # If an organization/extension inherits the price-category from its parent
-  # organization, but it has no direct assignment,
+  # organization, but it has no explicit assignment,
   # then it has no a distinct bundle-rate status:
-  # * a service-cdr is generated only for its parents with direct assignment;
+  # * a service-cdr is generated only for its parents with explicit assignment;
   # * there is no separate limits allocated for the extension,
   #   but the limits of the parent organization are used instead;
   #